 The higher the number of free trials deployed, the more effective your marketing efforts are.
 It means that what you are doing up-front is working to build interest in your services.

-That being said, measure this against the reality of your industry and your ideal customer, among other considerations.
+That being said, we can’t act oblivious to the fact that converting free trial users to paid customers is one of the major challenges in SaaS marketing.
+Therefore, it’s worth considering the reality of your industry and your current position.
 Begin from where you are and scale.
 If you are at 6% now, aim for an 8% conversion rate and grow over time.

 6. Lead-to-Customer Rate

 It’s also known as the sales conversion rate or lead conversion rate.
-To have a high lead-to-customer rate, sales and marketing teams should work closely.
-The SaaS marketing team has to do a crisp job of qualifying the leads.
+To achieve a high lead-to-customer rate, sales and marketing teams should work closely.
+Your SaaS marketing team has to do a crisp job of qualifying the leads.
 This allows the sales team to have an easy time attempting to convert them into customers.

 Here’s how to calculate the lead-to-customer rate: